qualisys/crazyflie-resources/README.md

 ## Python Script Examples

-The Python scripts in the "python" folder in this repository are intended to serve as a starting point for implementing custom Crazyflie applications.
+The example Python scripts in this repository are intended to serve as a starting point for implementing custom Crazyflie applications.

 All scripts have been tested with Python 3.6.4 running on Windows 10 in a [conda](https://conda.io/) environment.